swcarpentry/shell-novice/_episodes/02-filedir.md

 > Assuming a directory structure as in the above Figure
 > (File System for Challenge Questions), if `pwd` displays `/Users/backup`,
 > and `-r` tells `ls` to display things in reverse order,
-> what command will display:
+> what command will result in the following output:
 >
 > ~~~
 > pnas_sub/ pnas_final/ original/